kristkam/tododos/FIREBASE_SETUP.md

 # Firebase Integration Setup

-This todo application now supports both local storage and Firebase Firestore as storage backends.
+This todo application uses Firebase Firestore as its primary data storage backend with real-time synchronization.

 ## Prerequisites